 1. Keep a regular sleep schedule

 It may be tempting to use this time to stay up late and sleep in, or to allow yourself to have a sleep schedule that is all over the place, but that only makes your sleep worse overall and can lead to chronic exhaustion.
 You will sleep better if you keep a regular sleep and wake schedule.
+If your sleep issues persist, consider taking an online insomnia test to learn whether difficulty sleeping is a symptom of an underlying sleep disorder.

 2. Limit news exposure, especially right before bed